Dell DRAC: Power management

 With the DRAC enabled and using its own separate network connection, a user may login and reboot the system even if the core operating system has crashed.
 If the operating system has loaded the correct drivers, the DRAC will attempt to shut down the system gracefully.
 Without this feature and with the system running, administrators can use the remote console to access the operating system too.

 Remote console

 The remote console features of the DRAC allow an administrator to interface with the computer as if sitting in front of it, and one can share the local inputs from keyboard and mouse as well as video output (DRAC does not support remote sound).
 Remote-console capability relies on either an Active X or Java plug-in, or HTML5 in the later models, which displays a window showing the video output on the local terminal and which takes mouse and keyboard input.
-This behavior closely resembles that of other remote access solutions such as VNC or RDP but also works if the operating system of the server doesn't work any more (unlike VNC or RDP).
+This behavior closely resembles that of other remote access solutions such as VNC or RDP but also works if the operating system of the server doesn't work anymore (unlike VNC or RDP).
 It is used to take the server console remotely.